As part of our This Day in History series, we bring you a collection of

 They posted signs declaring it their land.
 They also petitioned Harvard for the reclamation of their meetinghouse.
 They exposed Harvard’s missionary, the Reverand Phineas Fish, as exploiting the land he was alotted as part of his religious work and demanded he be removed from his post.

 They enforced their petition regarding wood poaching peacefully.
 On July 1, 1833, they unloaded settlers’ wagons that were taking wood.
 The local government arrested Apess and his companions on July 4 .
 They were charged with ‘riot, assault,’ and ‘trespassing’ (on their own community land).
 They received sympathy and support from some including the Barnstable Journal.
 The Journal published the Wampanoag men’s own words that compared the ‘Mashpee Revolt’ to the American Revolution saying, “We unloaded two wagons of wood” in place of “English ships of tea.”
-Excerpted from Native News Online.
+Excerpted from Native News Online (page currently unavailable).

 Jeff Biggers explains in Resistance: Reclaiming an American Tradition that Apess disregarded the charges.
 “The laws ought to be altered without delay, that it was perfectly manifest they were unconstitutional.
 In my mind, it was no punishment at all and I am yet to learn what punishment can dismay a man conscious of his own innocence.
 Lightning, tempest, and battle, wreck, pain, buffeting, and torture have small terror to a pure conscience.”
 In a dramatic act of nonviolent civil disobedience, Apess remained in jail for several days, gambling that the attention to the Mashpee revolt would gain broader support.
 Harvard students, including Henry David Thoreau, would take note of Apess’s forewarning words of resistance; the controversial Harvard-appointed minister to Mashpee would eventually be replaced.
 Read more about William Apess in Resistance: Reclaiming an American Tradition.